 What is Power BI?

-The tagline for Power BI, “Bring Your Data to Life,” very clearly demonstrates the purpose of the business analytics tool.
+The tagline for Power BI, “Bring Your Data to Life,” very clearly demonstrates the purpose of the Microsoft-owned business analytics tool.
 Power BI is an assortment of several data analytics-based services and systems that primarily focuses on visualizing business data and making it more interactive for organizations.